Understanding Value-Based Care Models

 CMS is the laboratory in which different value-based models are coming to life in the United States.
 Through a mix of voluntary and mandatory programs, CMS is also gathering data to determine the optimal way to reach its goal of enrolling all Medicare beneficiaries and most Medicaid beneficiaries in value-based programs by 2030.
 CMS has experimented with different value-based models, with a mix of mandatory and voluntary programs aimed at hospitals, clinics, health plans, and other parts of the health system.

 The Medicare Shared Savings Program is a voluntary program wherein providers form groups called accountable care organizations (ACOs).
-These Medicare ACOs take responsibility for a defined group of beneficiaries to improve the care they receive, largely through better service coordination.
-One example is Medicare’s ACO Realizing Equity, Access, and Community Health Model, under which providers are tasked with developing plans to reach underserved communities and are rewarded for providing well-coordinated, high-quality care.
+These Shared Savings Program ACOs take responsibility for a defined group of beneficiaries to improve the care they receive, largely through better service coordination.
+One example is the ACO Realizing Equity, Access, and Community Health (REACH) model, under which providers are tasked with developing plans to reach underserved communities and are rewarded for providing well-coordinated, high-quality care.

 According to the American Hospital Association, about 60% of healthcare payments in the US are tied to value and quality.
 Although that number is continuing to grow, the complexity of some of the value-based care models and providers’ comfort with the conventional fee-for-service model have slowed adoption rates.